What Can I Sell in a Concession Stand?

-Offering more substantial foods that customers can make a meal of is a good strategy at events and any location where people stay for long periods of time.
+Offering more substantial foods that customers can make a meal is a good strategy at events and any location where people stay for long periods of time.
 Try selling these favorites.

 Hot dogs.
 Requiring less equipment and work than burgers, hot dogs can make a meal for customers on the go.
 All you need is a roller grill and bun warmer to start selling.

 Fried foods.
-Investing in a fryer opens up a lot of opportunity for concession foods.
+Investing in a fryer opens up a lot of opportunities for concession foods.
 Once you get the hang of deep frying foods, you can do so much: from chicken and French fries to funnel cakes and elephant ears, there are so many foods customers love.

 Pizza.
 What’s not to love about pizza?
-With pepperoni and cheese options on hand, you’ll be ready to satisfy the biggest of customer appetites.
+With pepperoni and cheese options on hand, you’ll be ready to satisfy the biggest customer appetites.

 Pretzels.
 The snack with substance, pretzels are easy to serve, and you can offer customization with topping and dip options for an extra charge.